nm-achtung/void-templates/README.md

 - wmcpufreq
 - wmsystemtray

 I haven't created any of these dock apps, I am only simply porting them to void templates.

+if you have any questions contact the maintainer (me) here: nmplaceholder@protonmail.com